gbmhunter/blog/content/electronics/components/resistors/_index.md

 **The long answer.** You will never get a worse tolerance by putting two resistors in series or parallel.
 BUT, you may get a better distribution of values, depending on the distribution of the original resistors.
 If you assume (and this is a bad assumption) that the resistor values followed a Gaussian distribution, then the resulting distribution is a better Gaussian distribution (skinnier/smaller deviation).
 If the original resistors had a flat distribution, the resulting distribution is a triangle shape.

 However, the distribution of resistor values could be any number of shapes.
 For example, the manufacturer might make heaps of 5% `\(1k\Omega\)` resistors, which are then measured.
 If the resistance falls within 1% of `\(1k\Omega\)`, then they are made into 1% resistors.
 This would leave the 5% resistor bin with a double peak, with a valley right in the middle of the distribution.

+Also, correlation between resistors from the same manufacturing batch run may mean that you do not get any standard deviation improvements.

 ## Manually Tweaking Resistance